EnglishSid/DigitalExplorerSpecs/WorkingArea/DE.OpenSource/Dataset.md

 - Reference Solutions
 - any "person" record associated to the above

+## NEED TO OUTLINE A COST OF THIS CONTENT SET

 ## Potential enhancement
 - export and import of "subscriber" datasets